jeremy-parker-yang/clinical_trials/ClinicalTrial/README.txt

-Description of each file.
+Description of each file and file dependencies.
 Important files start with **

 # get list of rare diseases
   update_conditions_list.py:    webscrapes the clinical trials website to get the name of each rare disease. save list of rare diseases in conditions_list.txt